sjbennett123/scottjbennett/content/toee/spells.md

 Components : V, S,M

 The effected creature is nearly impervious to physical damage.
 Their skin becomes a protective layer, stonelike in nature.
 Magical damage still damages them.
 The spell lasts for 1d4 + 1 att per every 2 levels of the caster.
 The limit counts whether the attack was magical or physical, though the attack would have to land to count (example : four blots from a magic missile count as four attacks in addition to causing their normal damage).
 If not ended by attacks, the spell lasts 24 hours.
 The components are granite and diamond dust sprinkled onto the recipient’s skin.
-Note : the skin visibly looks stone-like and is easily spotted by any who know of the spell.
+Note: the skin visibly looks stone-like and is easily spotted by any who know of the spell.

 ### PHASE SHIFT